-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Unidentified Man: (French spoken)

-Unidentified Woman #1: (French spoken)
+PIERRE LE GUENNEC: Unidentified Woman #1: (French spoken)

-Unidentified Woman #2: (French spoken)
+BEARDSLEY: Unidentified Woman #2: (French spoken)

-The existence of the artwork surfaced in September, when Le Guennec contacted Picassos son, Claude Picasso, to get them authenticated.
+BEARDSLEY: The existence of the artwork surfaced in September, when Le Guennec contacted Picasso's son, Claude Picasso, to get them authenticated.
 The day following their meeting, Claude Picasso filed a lawsuit against the couple for illegal receipt of the works.
 Claude Picasso spoke with Vincent Noce, an art critic who writes for the newspaper Liberation, which broke the story yesterday.

-BEARDSLEY: Noce says the art dates from Picassos most creative period, from 1900 to 1932.
-It includes lithographs, watercolors and sketches, and a portrait of Picassos first wife, ballerina Olga Khokhlova.
+BEARDSLEY: Noce says the art dates from Picasso's most creative period, from 1900 to 1932.
+It includes lithographs, watercolors and sketches, and a portrait of Picasso's first wife, ballerina Olga Khokhlova.
 But the most important pieces are the nine cubist collages, says Noce.

-Mr. NOCE: It was made in 1912.
+NOCE: It was made in 1912.
 Picasso was cutting some bits and pieces here and there.
 He would make sort of little paper and cardboard sculptures.
 And these are highly valuable.
 Almost all of these have disappeared.

 BEARDSLEY: The collection has been seized by police and Le Guennec has spent two days in detention being questioned.
 But Noce says he continues to stick by his story, even though he has altered it a few times.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.